taras-svystun/llm-chat-bot-demo/README.md

 ## Solution
 The following technologies were used to approach the aforementioned problem:
 1. Llama-2-7b-chat-hf as the open source LLM.
-2. The aforementioned model was loaded and configured using BentoML inference serving package.
-Then it was hosted on RunPod.
+2. The aforementioned model was loaded, configured and hosted using serverless approach and RunPod.
 3. Streamlit as a web-service to create web UI.
 4. The code was added to a public github repo and then was built and hosted on cloud with streamlit.